The letter is from TEDxEustis 2023 Speaker Katie McCleary.

-The application period for our January 2024 event has not been announced yet.
-We do not accept early or late applications.
-You will benefit greatly by watching the videos and any other training we offer you before you submit your application during any year.
-We want you to have a successful application.
+We do not accept early or late submissions and we do not accept submissions by third parties, as in someone that you have hired to represent you or an assistant.
+You will benefit greatly by watching the videos and any other training we offer you before you submit your submission during any year.
+We want you to have a successful submission.